 What’s important here is to get an impartial pair of eyes on your work.

-Chances are that a third party will be able to point out things like logical loopholes and poor flow that you wouldn’t be able to spot on your own.
-They might even mention that too much industry jargon is making your post difficult to understand, for example.
+Chances are that a third party will be able to point out things like logical loopholes and poor flow that you won’t be able to spot on your own.

 Make edits based on the suggestions you believe in and leave out the things you feel strongly against (but be sure to have a logical explanation for doing this).
 If you’re on the fence, it all comes down to how much you trust the person giving you feedback.

-Also be careful not to accidentally adopt the writing style of a third party, especially if they give feedback in long form or if you’re incorporating many of their suggestions.
-What helps is to take a break from your draft and work on something else—when you come back to it, try and rewrite the section in your own voice and style.
+Also, be careful not to accidentally adopt the writing style of a third party, especially if they give feedback in long form or if you’re incorporating many of their suggestions.
+Again, if possible, take a break from drafting and work on something else.
+Then, when you come back to it, try and rewrite the section in your own voice and style.

 Keep getting feedback and revising your draft until you’re happy with the final product.